 A last will and testament contains instructions about who gets your belongings when you die and lets you choose a guardian for your minor children.
 A will is the first step to creating a solid estate plan, which often includes other documents like a power of attorney, advance directive, or living trust.
-You get a personalized estate plan by downloading the Policygenius app.
+You can get a personalized estate plan from Policygenius.

 Anyone who is at least 18 years old can make a will in Ohio if they are of “sound mind and memory,” which is called testamentary capacity.

 The testator can appoint an executor in the will who will carry out its terms and manage the estate.
 The executor must be at least 18 years old and does not have to be an Ohio resident if they’re related to the testator by blood.

 Ohio wills must be signed by the testator (will writer) and witnessed by two competent individuals who are also at least 18 years old.
 The witnesses can be beneficiaries named in the will, but unless there are two other disinterested witnesses, they may have to forfeit part or all their inheritance if the court finds they had undue influence on the testator.